-- Generally, for a standard coverage decision, we will give you our answer within 14 calendar days of receiving your request - we can take up to 14 more calendar days ("an extended time period") under certain circumstances.
-If we decide to take extra days to make the coverage decision, we will tell you in writing - ♦ if you believe we should not take extra days, you can file a "fast complaint" about our decision to take extra days.
+- Generally, for a standard coverage decision on your request for a medical item or service, we will give you our answer within 14 calendar days of receiving your request.
+If your request is for a Medicare Part B prescription drug, we will give you an answer within 72 hours of receiving your request - ♦ for a request for a medical item or service, we can take up to 14 more calendar days ("an extended time period") under certain circumstances.
+If we decide to take extra days to make the coverage decision, we will tell you in writing.
+We can't take extra time to make a decision if your request is for a Medicare Part B prescription drug - if you believe we should not take extra days, you can file a "fast complaint" about our decision to take extra days.
 When you file a fast complaint, we will give you an answer to your complaint within 24 hours.
-(For more information about the process for making complaints, including fast complaints, see "How to Make a Complaint About Quality of Care, Waiting Times, Customer Service, or Other Concerns" in this "Coverage Decisions, Appeals, and Complaints" section) - if we do not give you our answer within 14 calendar days (or if there is an extended time period, by the end of that period), you have the right to appeal.
-"Step-by-step: How to make a Level 1 Appeal" below tells you how to make an appeal - If our answer is yes to part or all of what you requested, we must authorize or provide the medical care coverage we have agreed to provide within 14 calendar days after we received your request.
-If we extended the time needed to make our coverage decision, we will authorize or provide the coverage by the end of that extended period - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no
+(For more information about the process for making complaints, including fast complaints, see "How to Make a Complaint About Quality of Care, Waiting Times, Customer Service, or Other Concerns" in this "Coverage Decisions, Appeals, and Complaints" section) - if we do not give you our answer within 14 calendar days (or if there is an extended time period, by the end of that period), or 72 hours if your request is for a Part B prescription drug, you have the right to appeal.
+"Step-by-step: How to make a Level 1 Appeal" below tells you how to make an appeal - If our answer is yes to part or all of what you requested, we must authorize or provide the medical care coverage we have agreed to provide within 14 calendar days, or 72 hours if your request is for a Part B prescription drug, after we received your request.
+If we extended the time needed to make our coverage decision on your request for a medical item or service, we will authorize or provide the coverage by the end of that extended period

+• If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no